-Create an access review of groups and applications in Azure AD access reviews
+Create an access review of groups and applications in Azure AD

-Microsoft 365 and Security group owners can also use Azure AD to create access reviews for group members (preview) as long as the Global or User Administrator enables the setting via Access Reviews Settings blade.
-If you need to routinely review access, you can also create recurring access reviews.
-For more information about these scenarios, see Manage user access and Manage guest access.
+Microsoft 365 and Security group owners can also use Azure AD to create access reviews for group members as long as the Global or User administrator enables the setting via the Access Reviews Settings pane (preview).
+For more information about these scenarios, see Manage access reviews.

 This article describes how to create one or more access reviews for group members or application access.

-- Azure AD Premium P2
+- Azure AD Premium P2.